Pathoschild/StardewCommunityMods/README.md

 1. The source code must be available under [an open-source license](https://choosealicense.com/).
    The MIT license is preferred.
 2. The mod must be abandoned by the original author.
-3. The mod must use SMAPI only � no XNB replacement mods (unless it's done through SMAPI).
+3. The mod must use SMAPI only — no XNB replacement mods (unless it's done through SMAPI).
-4. Pathoschild must have co-maintainer access to the official Nexus page.
+4. Pathoschild must have co-maintainer access to the official Nexus page to set up official updates.

 ### How do I become a maintainer?
 Pull requests are welcome from anyone, but maintainers should already be active in the modding